nus-cs2103-AY2021S2/ip/docs/README.md

 Format: `event <TASK DESCRIPTION> /at <YYYY-MM-DD HH:mm> to <YYYY-MM-DD HH:mm>`

-* The start date and time has to be before end date and time
 * Description cannot be empty
 * Time is given in 24 hour format
+* The start date and time has to be before end date and time
+* When loading existing event task from storage, it will be marked as done if the event is already over.

 Examples:
 * `event new year's eve /at <2021-12-31 00:00> to <2022-01-01 00:00>`